10 Istanbul Landmarks

 Places to visit in Istanbul

-The spice market is a place to visit in Istanbul you could spend hours in.
+The spice market is a historic landmark in Istanbul you could spend hours in.

 Nuts, dates and dried fruit, buckets of colourful powdered spices, mysterious herbal love potions, Turkish Viagra and fragrant oils are some of the things you can fill your shopping basket with at Istanbul’s Spice Bazaar.